braitsch/marquee/readme.md

 At its core **Marquee** allows you to upload an image and define crop boundaries to generate a thumbnail of that image.
 The demo includes an optional download modal which displays the generated thumbnail and, you guessed it, allows you to download it.
 If you are using this module inside of a CMS chances are you don't need this functionality.

-To include the download modal in your app add the following HTML to your page.
+To include the download modal in your app add the following HTML.

 ```html
 <div class="modal modal-download fade">